Disclaimer: I own nothing. The characters belong to the show and I make no profit out of them.

 'Can I ask you a favor?' she asked casually.

 'Am I gonna regret it ever since?', he smirked.
 'Wait, stupid question, do I keep my right of a death wish at least?
 You're playing The Clash on my funeral.'

 'Come with me to 'Legally Blonde the Musical', they're playing it tonight.' she spilled, leaving him wordless for a couple of seconds, right before he burst into sincere laughter.

-'You want me to come see The Blonde with you, that's your favor?' he inquired, rubbing his eyes, trying not to burst into laughter again.
+'You want me to come see The Blonde with you, that's your favor?' he inquired, rubbing his temple, trying not to burst into laughter again.

 Late next evening Jess got on a plane to Pakistan.
-Back then, he never imagined it would be no sooner than two years later that he would get on the same plane again, only this time, on his way back.
+Back then, he never imagined it would be no sooner than two years later that he would get on that same plane, only this time, on his way back.

 Mood song – 'Sometimes you can't make it on your own', U2